booz-allen-epa-agile-rfi/epa-rfi/documentation/U.S.-Digital-Services-Playbook-Evidence.md

 _- Give users clear information about where they are in each step of the process_

 We have a content strategist on the team.
-This person's role is  to to ensure that we provide the most impactful message to the user including letting the user know where they are in the process.
+This person's role is to ensure that we provide the most impactful message to the user including letting the user know where they are in the process.

 _- Follow accessibility best practices to ensure all people can use the service_